bioc/GGtools/inst/GGEXsite/README.txt

 To prepare and install,
 a) modify Makevars to be accurate for your R and Apache
+    note that Makevars.macLike and Makevars.linuxLike may be helpful examples
 b) run make
 c) with sufficient privileges, run make install
 d) point browser to http://localhost/ggexpl.html